lingnand/VIMonad/README.md

 A major concept of VIMonad is task group.
 A task group defines a groups of windows that share the same or similar characteristics e.g., vim terminal windows, browser windows, etc.

-Each task group might have a `filterKey` to be referenced in motions.
+Each task group has

+* a `filterKey` to be referenced in motions.
 This can be a single key or a sequence of keys.

-Each task group also comes with a construction function that constructs a new instance of the group.
+* a construction function that constructs a new instance of the group.
+* a list of `manageHooks` that define the [window styles](window-style) that you can cycle using `M-t` and `M-S-t`

 Checkout [xmonad.hs][xmonad.hs] for how to define task groups.